juissi999/meerkat/README.md

 The server will listen on port 80 by default.
 Specify port on .env-file: PORT.

 Connect your mongoDB-database by specifying URL on .env-file: MONGODB_URI.

+#### Database

+If you use local mongodb, download mongodb, specify and create folder for database.
+Start mongod instance on your machine.

+*On Windows*, replace version and path with your system specific an type:

+`"C:\Program Files\MongoDB\Server\4.4\bin\mongod.exe"`

+*On Linux*, type:

+`mongod`

+*On Cloud*, check the specific cloud manual.

 ### Technologies used